top of page

 Helping Suicidal Community Members

 There is a very long path between identifying a suicidal risk with an individual and making sure they become connected to counseling services.
 This workshop will review the importance of looking for signs and symptoms of suicidal behavior and understanding how best to help them access services.
-Particular attention will be given to treatment resistant individuals (e.g., those who do not wish to attend counseling) and groups that historically have underutilized services (e.g., LGBTQ+, African Americans).
-The use of practical case examples and role playing will be incorporated.
+Particular attention will be given to treatment-resistant individuals (e.g., those who do not wish to attend counseling) and groups that historically have underutilized services (e.g., LGBTQ+, African Americans).
+Practical case examples and role-playing will be incorporated.

 The silhouette of a man sitting in a tunnel with his head in his hands